 Myth #1: There’s no caffeine at all in decaf coffee

 Let’s get the biggest misconception about decaf coffee out of the way.
 Decaf STILL contains caffeine.
 In order to be categorised as decaf, around 97 percent of the original caffeine content must be removed, so around 3 percent remains.

 A standard cup of coffee contains between 70–140 milligrams of caffeine, whereas a cup of decaf coffee would have around 3 milligrams.
-This can sometimes be more or less, depending on the caffeine extraction process, coffee bean variant or cup size.
+This can sometimes be more or less, depending on the caffeine extraction process, brewing method, coffee bean variant or cup size.

 While there’s a significant drop in caffeine content, that doesn’t mean you get a free pass to drink cup after cup of decaf coffee in one day with no side-effects.
 But it does reduce the hit.

 You’ve probably heard of ‘single origin coffee’, but what is it?

 Myth #2: Decaf coffee is full of chemicals